 This frame kit is SOLD, but we have other buildings in our pipeline and will be offering them soon.

-If you’d like to be on our mailing list for future building kit opportunities, fill out the form below or send an email to email@example.com.
+If you’d like to be on our mailing list for future building kit opportunities, send an email to email@example.com.
 Thanks!

 Full information on this kit is below the form.

 ReUse Action is offering a complete timber frame barn kit for sale.

 - Built ca. 1875-1880 by Silas Oliphant, a pioneering settler of Niagara County, New York.

 - Dutch bank barn located on the Old Niagara Road, currently Ridge Road in the Town of Cambria.

 - Beautifully crafted, hand hewn beech timbers in excellent condition.
 Perhaps the nicest we’ve seen.